-Counseling Services will be available from 8am-4pm Monday through Friday
+Counseling Services will be available remotely from 8:00 am – 4:00 pm Monday through Friday.

 SUNY Broome Counseling Services cannot provide 24-hour emergency management, particularly to those using services at a distance.
 If you are ever experiencing an emergency, including a mental health crisis, you agree to make use of the following 24/7 resources: